approov/quickstart-ios-swift-grpc/SHAPES-EXAMPLE.md

 ## ADD THE APPROOV SERVICE DEPENDENCY

 Get the latest Approov integration by using the `Swift Package Manager`.
 The repository located at `https://github.com/approov/approov-service-ios-swift-grpc.git` includes as a dependency the closed source Approov SDK and includes tags pointing to the relevant Approov SDK release versions.
 The approov-service-ios-swift-grpc package is actually an open source wrapper layer that allows you to easily use Approov with GRPC.
-Install the dependency by selecting the `ApproovShapes` project in Xcode and then selecting `File -> Add Packages...`:
+Install the dependency by selecting the `ApproovShapes` project in Xcode, choosing `File`, `Add Packages...` from the menu and then entering `https://github.com/approov/approov-service-ios-swift-grpc.git` into the search field of the add package dialog:

 ![Add Package Repository](readme-images/add-package-repository.png)